Special-K-s-Flightsim-Bots/DCSServerBot/plugins/userstats/README.md

 of your servers and missions are being used most, at which time and from which kind of users (Discord members vs. public players).

+## Squadrons
+If you want to group people to see group stats etc, you can create squadrons with DCSServerBot.<br>
+Commands to manage squadrons are describe below.
+You can select squadrons in the period parameter of highscore and other statistics commands where it makes sense.

 ## Configuration
 The plugin can be configured via yaml in config/plugins/userstats.yaml.
 If such a file does not exists, create one.